gtxaspec/wz_flash-helper/docs/README_other_options.md

 If you are on OpenIPC firmware, SD card kernel specified with `new_sdcard_kernel` will be copied and renamed to `factory_0P3N1PC_kernel` instead.
 Unless you are using `wz_mini_hacks` or using the SD card kernel for personal purposes, you should disable it.

 > Note: This option still works when you are switching firmware.
-This is useful to switch from OpenIPC to Stock firmware with installed `wz_mini_hacks`.
+This is useful to switch from OpenIPC to stock firmware with installed `wz_mini_hacks`.

 **✅ Option: `custom_scripts`**